How Do I Find the Right OBGYN for My Pregnancy?

 Experience: Find out how long they’ve been practicing and their experience with pregnancies and childbirth.

-Malpractice History: Do a little digging to see if there have been any malpractice claims or disciplinary actions against the OBGYN.
-You can usually find this info through state medical boards.
+Malpractice History: Do some research to check if there have been any malpractice claims or disciplinary actions against them.
+This information is often available through state medical boards.

 Schedule Consultations